AishwaryaHastak/AishwaryaHastak/README.md

 - 🔭 I’m currently working on Designing a tool to predict Carbon Emissions in LLMs using systolic arrays

-- 🌱 I’m currently learning how to fine-tune HuggingFace pre-trained models
+- 🌱 I’m currently learning how to implement MLOps tools to build machine learning pipelines

 - 💬 Ask me about Quantum Machine Learning, Generative AI, and Large Language Models